Labis

-Labis is town and a mukim (township) in Segamat District in northern Johor, Malaysia.
+Labis is a town and a mukim (township) in Segamat District in northern Johor, Malaysia.
 A main trunk road that runs north-south Peninsular Malaysia passes through it, as well as the KTM railway line that connects it with the state's capital in the south, Johor Bahru.

 History

 Labis started as a small village known as Kampung Paya Merah.
 The village got its name from a type of river grass which became the favorite food for river terrapins.
 In early 20th century, British officers came to the villages to survey for new areas to be developed in Segamat district.